DavidWells/davidwells.io-v1/content/work/2013-02-02-hamamatsu.md

 **Demo Link:** [http://thelivingimage.hamamatsu.com/](http://thelivingimage.hamamatsu.com/)

-**Tags:** Site, PHP, WordPress

-Hamamatsu needed a new consumer facing site to educate people on the types of research they conduct.
+Hamamatsu needed a new consumer-facing site to educate people on the types of research they conduct.

-The project was a site build with a number of complex layouts and content specifications.
+The project was a site build with several complex layouts and content specifications.

 ### The Living Image